You go to the gym, and you see people doing pull-ups on different bars with different grips, and you don’t know which one is the best for you.

-Close-grip pull-ups are also a good exercise for developing grip strength.
+Close-grip pull-ups are also good exercises for developing grip strength.
 This is because the narrower hand position puts more stress on the forearm and hand muscles.

 This grip can be limited by your forearm strength or wrist and shoulder mobility since it increases your elbow flexion.

-You can perform the close grip conservatively by placing your hands close than shoulder-width.
-You may also do it like in the gif above with hands together.
+You can perform the close grip conservatively by placing your hands close than shoulder width.
+You may also do it like in the gif above with your hands together.